serlo/serlo-abc/README.md

 ### `yarn format`

 Formats all JavaScript code with [prettier](https://github.com/prettier/prettier).
+Will be automatically run as a pre-commit git hook.

 ### `yarn flow`